bt18586/Mass-Cytometry---Understanding-cell-type/README.md

 # Mass-Cytometry---Understanding-cell-type
 MSc Dissertation
-Code that was used too generate the data used in the desertation R and Python Notebook
+Code that was used to generate the data used in the desertation R and Python Notebook